 Candace Fallon reviewed this fact sheet.
+Thank you to Aaron Reb (Maryland Biodiversity Project) and Jack McDonough (Endangered and Non-Game Species Program, NJ Fish & Wildlife) for providing recent observation data.
 We are grateful to the photographers and institutions that have made images available for use through Creative Commons licenses.